Updated: Dec 9, 2022

-Brian Kutz has completed the Tuscobia 80 mile and 160 miles races.
+Brian Kutz has completed the Tuscobia 80-mile and 160-mile races.
 He is a two-time Arrowhead 135-mile finisher, including the year during the polar vortex when only 13 people finished the foot race.
-He is 1 of 14 people to ever finish The Order of the Hrimthurs, which includes completing the Tuscobia 160 milder, Arrowhead 135 miler, and ACTIF EPICA in one year.
+He is 1 of 14 people to EVER finish The Order of the Hrimthurs, which includes completing the Tuscobia 160 miler, Arrowhead 135 miler, and ACTIF EPICA in one year.

 Brian finished The Drift 100 mile race in Pinedale, Wyoming and here are his race report and winter racing tips!

 I’ve been SO excited to do the Drift 100 since I first found out about it in early 2020.
 A winter race that is also a mountain race??
 How do you beat that?!
 My initial plan of a Tuscobia 80 & an Arrowhead 135 for 2021 was shut down due to the pandemic, which allowed for the opportunity to get out to Wyoming for The Drift sooner than expected!

 We were fortunate to have a nice group of Midwest runners make their way out for the event this year.
 The race kicked off Friday morning under sunny skies with a cold wind that would warm up quickly.
 Brian Corgard and I settled into a nice rhythm and would wind up spending the majority of the next 100 miles together.
 As we began to climb up out of the Green River Valley, the winds died and the temperature rose.
 It got straight up HOT.
 I never thought I’d be wishing for shorts and a t-shirt during a winter race.
 We kept things easy and made it to Strawberry checkpoint (mile 25) feeling good.